Funding for Masters Students

 You will need to hold an offer to study before applying for funding so we advise you to submit your Masters application as soon as possible, and to make a note of the funding application deadlines.

-Do remember to check the eligibility criteria for the funding source(s) that you intend to apply to.
+Do remember to check the eligibility criteria for the funding source(s) that you intend to apply for.

 Funding Opportunities for 2015 Entry: